Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides an interface to the C implementation of the random number generator with multiple independent streams developed by L'Ecuyer et al (2002).
 The main purpose of this package is to enable the use of this random number generator in parallel R applications.

-miceadds — by Alexander Robitzsch, a year ago
+miceadds — by Alexander Robitzsch, 6 months ago

 Some Additional Multiple Imputation Functions, Especially for 'mice'